mahorn/Map673/module-04/lab-04/Visualization of Kenya's Forest Cover 2015.md

 **Content Requirements:**

-	1. Data will be represented as a percentage by county and using a proportional symbol.
+	1. Data will be represented as a percentage by county as a choropleth map.
+    2. Data also will be represented as polygons for protected areas. (proportional symbol?)
-	2. Data will be encoded as one circle for each county.
+	2. Data will be encoded as a polygon (county) colored or shaded proportionally to the value represented for each county.
-	3. Area of county and area of forest cover of that county will be available for the user.
+	3. Area of county (ha) and the area of forest cover (ha) of that county will be available for the user.
 	4. Data will be displayed on a basemap for locating counties in wider geography.
-	5. A legend will inform user of the relative magnitude of the circles?
+	5. A legend will inform user of the percentage of forest cover per each county and information regarding protected areas.

 **Functional Requirements:**

-	1. Map will load data dynamically from csv file.
+	1. Map will load data dynamically from csv file and json file.
-	2. One data layer will be created from the data file.
+	2. Two data layers will be created from the data file (percentage of forest cover and protected areas)
-	3. Data layer will be drawn to map.
+	3. Data layers will be drawn to map.
 	4. Additional information will be attached to each county to user on a click or hover.

 **Initial Structure:**

     1. Data will be encoded in a JSON or GeoJson format.
-    2. These data will consist of a single feature for each geographic county.
+    2. These data will consist of a single feature for each geographic county.?
-    3. Each feature will also contain the data attribute.
+    3. Each feature will also contain the data attribute.?
     4. CSV data didn't contain data of geographic coordinates for each county; these information was copied from a different dataset.